Pscx/Pscx/README.md

 Formats text via Out-String before placing in clipboard.
 Can also place string in clipboard as a file.

-### `Out-Clipboard`

-Formats text via Out-String before placing in clipboard.
-Can also place string in clipboard as a file.

 ### `Out-Speech`

 Outputs text as spoken words.